SuperOfficeDocs/superoffice-docs/user-guide/en/includes/howto-add-links.md

 8. Click **Save** in the **Links** tab.

-A dot on the **Link** tab header indicates that a link has been added to the sale.
+A dot on the **Link** tab header indicates that the sale has a link.

 <!-- Referenced links -->
 [1]: ../search-options/using-history-list.md